sfc-gh-kgaputis/snowflake-kafka-testing/README.md

 These are not included in version control, because they will change for each user/environment.

-In both cases, you will see an example file that ends with the suffix `.example`.
+In each case, you will see an example file that ends with the suffix `.example`.

 ## Docker container management
 ### Set activate profile(s) for Docker Compose